-If you receive a bill from an out-of-network provider and believe it is a surprise bill, call the member services at 1-800-321-9244.
+If you receive a bill from an out-of-network provider and believe it is a surprise bill, call Member Services at 1-855-321-9244.
 We may request that you submit additional information needed to determine whether it is a surprise bill.
 If Neighborhood determines that you received a surprise bill, we will attempt to negotiate with the provider to pay the claim.
 You will be responsible for any associated cost-sharing of the claim.